-The Northrop Grumman Space and Mission System Corporation ("Northrop") is responsible for cleanup of the shallow contamination south of Puente Creek emanating from the former Benchmark Technology Facility.
+The Northrop Grumman Systems Corporation ("Northrop") is responsible for cleanup of the shallow contamination south of Puente Creek emanating from the former Benchmark Technology Facility.
 The Benchmark facility is understood to be the largest single source of VOC and 1,4-Dioxane contamination in the eastern portion of the shallow aquifer at the mouth of the Puente Valley.
 This portion of the shallow zone remedial action was part of the remedy in the 1998 ROD.
 In 2003, the groundwater contamination downgradient of the former Benchmark facility was to be addressed by a facility-specific cleanup through a Cleanup and Abatement Order ("CAO") administered by the LARWCQB.
 However, the cleanup was never implemented and in May 2010, lead agency status was transferred to USEPA.
 Therefore, the groundwater contamination downgradient of the Benchmark facility is again being addressed as part of the shallow zone remedy.

 Intermediate Zone Remedy - In 2008, Northrop finished construction of the six extraction wells and a portion of the pipeline that were approved by USEPA as part of the intermediate zone remedy at the mouth of the valley (Figure 8).
-The contaminated water will be treated at SGVWC's existing Plant B7 VOC treatment facility.
-If any ECs are detected in the extraction wells Northrop will be required to construct additional treatment equipment at the site.
-In addition, Northrop has reached an agreement with SGVWC to accept the treated water and to provide a blending component with other SGVWC sources.
-SGVWC is also constructing a transmission main from its Plant B6 service area to its Plant B24 to facilitate blending of the PVOU treated water.
+At that time the remedy called for contaminated water to be treated at SGVWC's existing Plant B7 VOC treatment facility.
+Treatment would consist of an existing air-stripper, liquid phase granular activated carbon, ion-exchange and advanced oxidation/ultraviolet technologies for the treatment of VOCs and all ECs.
+In addition, Northrop has reached an agreement in principle with SGVWC to accept the treated water and to provide a blending component with other SGVWC sources.
+SGVWC has constructed a transmission main from its Plant B6 service area to its Plant B24 to facilitate blending of the PVOU treated water.